-The EV gauge never moves by itself; either you move it directly, or use the light meter.
+The EV gauge never moves by itself; either you move it directly, or use the light meters.

 You can 'lock' ISO, aperture or shutter by tapping three times in rapid succession.
-The gauge is not actually locked, but it stays put when other gauges are moved.
-This is useful for e.g. analog films where ISO is not easily changed, so it makes sense to keep ISO locked for the entire roll.
+The gauge is not actually locked, it just stays put when other gauges are moved.
+This is useful for e.g. analog photography.
 To 'unlock' a gauge, just tap three times again.

 EV estimation through the camera is roughly equivalent to a reflected-light meter.